hkoder/hkoder/README.md

 - 👋 Hi, I’m @hkoder
-- 👀 I’m interested in learning Javascript
+- 👀 I’m interested in climbing, coding, and how things work
-- 🌱 I’m currently learning Spanish, CSS, and HTML
+- 🌱 I’m currently learning Spanish, CSS, Javascript, and HTML
 - 💞️ I’m looking to collaborate on any project, really anything that could help me learn.

 <!---